Ben-Ganon/Obsidian_Olympus_DnD/DM Lore/Session 2 Notes.md

 Pierre -1

 - Introduce Hector
-- Hector escapes to warn the city guard
+- Lysander escapes
-- PC's can chase Hector down or focus on the battle.
+- PC's can chase Lysander down or focus on the battle.
 ### After the Battle
 - The city guard is on their way - only about 5 minutes to decide what to do
 - Penelope warns them that there are 3 main ways of escaping Athens and reaching the oracle -